DysonSphereMod/QOL/MultiBuild/Release/README.md

 ### v2.2.0

 -   MultiBuild is now MultiThreaded.
-You should notice an improvments in performance when pasting large blueprints / long lines of buildings
+You should notice an improvements in performance when pasting large blueprints / long lines of buildings
 -   fix 2 bugs (`NPE` and `array index outOfBounds`) happening when blueprinting unbuilt buildings or buildings with unbuilt inserters

 ### Previous versions